tauri-apps/tauri-docs/src/content/docs/blog/tauri-verso-integration.md

 ### Customization unique to the Verso runtime

-Tauri is largely made with the assumption of the underlying webview libraries, so there're very little ways to use many Verso specific futures right now, for example, setting the verso executable path and resources directory are being done through global variables, which is not really applicable to window specific features (for example setting rounded conors), so we would like to add support for that next
+Tauri is largely made with the assumption of the underlying webview libraries, so there're very little ways to use many Verso specific futures right now, for example, setting the verso executable path and resources directory are being done through global variables, which is not really applicable to window specific features (for example setting rounded corners), so we would like to add support for that next

 ## Thank you